Energy consumption labelling for passenger cars

 Figures on fuel consumption or electricity consumption and CO2 emissions are to be displayed in accordance with the NEDC procedure given.
 Since September 2018, however, consumption and emission values for passenger cars have been determined using the new, more realistic WLTP method.
 The vehicle tax is now also levied according to the WLTP values.
 It is therefore

 also necessary to adjust the passenger car EnVKV so that the prescribed information can be provided in accordance with the new WLTP values.
 The revision of the existing regulation will be carried out by the Federal Ministry of Economics.
-At present, the long overdue new version of the passenger car EnVKV has been announced for early 2021.
+At present, the long overdue new version of the passenger car EnVKV has been announced for summer 2021.